-We have now moved to an electronic prescription service known as EPS, which means we can send your prescription electronically to a Pharmacy of your choice.
+We use an electronic prescription service known as EPS, which means we can send your prescription electronically to a Pharmacy of your choice.
 If Towlers Chemist already collect your prescription on your behalf we will send this to them electronically now in most cases.
 Please note there are a small number of medications which cannot be sent electronically and may still have to be printed out in paper form.
 Please contact your local pharmacy for more information or click here

-Did you know that all our routine GP appointments are available to book online.
+Did you know that most of our routine GP and Nurse and Health Care Assistant (HCA) appointments are available to book online.
 If you would like a username and password to be able to book appointments, order prescriptions, cancel appointments and much more 24 hours a day, 365 days a year then please contact reception (please note you will need to attend the Surgery in person to receive this information).

 Patient participation group (PPG)

 For a summary of the actions we have taken after feedback from your PPG please have a look at Patient Group- notes from meetings.

 We will send you text messages to confirm your appointment and remind you of your appointment if you provide us with your mobile number.
 We can also send you messages from your GP if you complete one of our consent forms.
 Please call in to reception and complete our consent form for this useful service.